Skip to main content

 Select("id", "name").From("accounts")

-Now you have a complete query that can be compiled into valid SQL:
+Now you have a complete query that you can compile into a full SQL statement:

 var accounts []Account